IrascibleBasil/pharis-mod-list/modlist.md

 Some mods have outdated texture atlases or no atlas at all so I have provided atlases I generated with the Project Atlas BAT files.

 ### [Vanilla Land](https://www.nexusmods.com/morrowind/mods/45953) ([tx_ma_crackedearth fix](https://www.nexusmods.com/morrowind/mods/47266?tab=description))
+2k retexture of all regions in the style of the original game.

 <details>	<summary>Alternatives</summary>